 Forum members regularly engage with stakeholders to track the latest trends in digital innovation.

-The Application Paper published in 2025, addresses a range of considerations related to the use of AI systems in insurance, with a focus on both consumer protection and prudential soundness.
+In July 2025 the IAIS published an Application Paper on the supervision of artificial intelligence following a public consultation in early 2025.
+This paper addresses a range of considerations related to the use of AI in insurance, with a focus on both consumer protection and prudential soundness.
 It includes five broad sections: